Jessybrenens/Test/DRAFT/Chapter09.md

 "But not as an oceanographic consultant."
 Elian's tone made it a statement rather than a question.

-"No." Mira straightened slightly.
+"No." Mira's spine straightened, a quiet strength locking into place.
 "Though my knowledge in that area is genuine."

 "And you're a Tide Caller."
 Again, not a question.